Motorworld’s newspaper №87

 «Red October» L-300 from the collection «Motorworld by V.Sheynov»

-KhMZ 1M did not satisfy Red Army, the primary customer, which demanded reliable powerful motorcycles capable to pull a sidecar.
-The light motorcycles L-300 and Izh-7 were the only produced in the USSR, making it obvious that Army and economy needed a medium 500-600cc motorcycle.
-In 1932, initial plans to develop a motorcycle based on the British 500cc flathead BSA-500 were rejected by the Moscow plant as a risky experiment in view of poor technological base.
+KhMZ 1M did not satisfy its primary customer, the Red Army, which demanded reliable powerful motorcycles capable to pull a sidecar.
+The light motorcycles L-300 and Izh-7 were the only produced in the USSR, making it obvious that Army and economy needed a medium capacity (500-600cc) motorcycle.
+In 1932, initial plans to develop a motorcycle based on the British 500cc flathead BSA-500 were rejected by the Moscow plant as a risky experiment due to poor technological base.

-Therefore, Heavy Industry Minister S. Orjonikize ordered on March 20, 1935 the Taganrog plant to design and launch production of a BSA-500 based new Soviet motorcycle.
-The outpit of 250 machines was planned for the year-end, despite the fact that the three “master copy” BSA-500 were shipped from England as late as in April.
+Therefore, on March 20, 1935, S. Orjonikidze, the Heavy Industry Minister, ordered the Taganrog plant to design and launch production of a BSA-500 based new Soviet motorcycle.
+The output of 250 machines was planned for the end of the year, despite the fact that the three “master copy” BSA-500 were shipped from England only in April.

-In the meanwhile, a Mozharov’s follower Jakob V. Koganov was appointed as the chief engineer of motorcycles, and design and technology staff put together.
+In the meanwhile, Mozharov’s student Jakob V. Koganov was appointed as the chief motorcycle engineer.

-As the British specimen arrived in September 1935, the chief engineer’s office decided to develop an adaptation to local conditions, making a new design of the frame, front fork and wheel, and switching from British to metric parts.
-In the shortest time, before December 31, 1935, all drawings, process specs and BOMs were produced and orders placed witj suppliers.
-The machine was designated AM-600 (alphabetical “A”, “M” for motorcycle, 600 for the engine displacement).
+As the British specimen arrived in September 1935, the chief engineer’s office decided to develop an adaptation to local conditions, making a new design of the frame, front fork and wheel, and converting from inch to metric system.
+In very short period of time (before December 31, 1935) the Design Bureau has released all working drawings, specifications for the production of complex parts and assembly of units.
+The Technology Bureau issued all necessary documentation, planned and organized the assembly of the experimental batch.
+The new machine was named AM-600 (“A” stands for the first model, “M” stands for motorcycle, “600” stands for the engine displacement).

-In four months, five preproduction motorcycles were built, and then demonstrated in the city’s May 1 Labor Day parade.
-Then factory tested and presented Am-600 to the State Comission in Moscow on May 27.
-On the same day, Minister Orjonikize issued an order to produce all plant’s demands to make a production run of AM-600 possible this year.
+In four months, five prototypes were built, and then demonstrated on the Labor Day parade.
+Then factory tested and presented Am-600 to the State Commission in Moscow on May 27.
+On the same day, Minister Orjonikidze issued an order to meet all plant’s demands to make a production run of AM-600 possible this year.
 In just a few months, by October 1936, the first run of 200 machines rolled out from TIZ.
 At the same time, TIZ designers developed the sidecar.

-The frame – separable tubular, with loaded parts forged.
+The frame – separable tubular, with main parts forged.
 The fork – tubular parallelogram with single barrel-type spring.
-Engine – 595cc single cylinder, 4-stroke flathead, 16.5 hp at 3800 RPM.
+Engine – 595cc single cylinder, 4-stroke flathead, 16.5 hp at 3,800 RPM.
 Later models were 18 hp.
 Gearbox – 4-speed, separate, driven by the engine and driving the rear wheel with roller chains.

-Constantly undergoing improvements, AM-600 spooled numerous variants of parts, a pain even today for historic motorcycle enthusiast, as variants were often omitted from published catalogs.
+Constantly undergoing improvements, AM-600 tried numerous variants of parts, it is a pain even today for historic motorcycle enthusiast, as changes were often not published in catalogs.

-Just a few examples: two types of cylinder heads – cast and aluminium; three types of the engine carter; four types of the timing mechanism cap; three types of fenders; two sets of electricals, a far-from-exhaustive list.
+Just a few examples: two types of cylinder heads – cast and aluminium; three types of the engine carter; four types of the timing mechanism cap; three types of fenders; two sets of electricals.

-In addition to creeping changes, a major redesign was planned for TIZ AM-600 to put in electricals interchangeable with Izh-9/12 and L-8, a larger gas tank, a stronger 18 hp engine and other changes, but that was considered expensive and dropped, with just isolated changes piggybacked into the regular AM-600.
+In addition, a major redesign was planned for TIZ AM-600 to make an electricals interchangeable with Izh-9/12 and L-8, a larger gas tank, a stronger 18 hp engine and other changes, but that was considered expensive and dropped, with just slight changes made to the regular AM-600.

-Popular in Red Army, this model fought in the Finnish and in the Great War against Germany with sidecars equipped with a hinge-mounted machine gun, taking part in military parades in the Red Square from 1937, with a special series of solo motorcyles with machine guns on the steering bars produced just for parades.
+Popular in Red Army, this model fought in the Finnish and in the Great War against Germany with sidecars equipped with a hinge-mounted machine gun, taking part in military parades on the Red Square from 1937, with a special series of solo motorcyсles with machine guns on the steering bars produced just for parades.

 After the war-forced production termination in Taganrog the plant was evacuated to Tumen where TIZ-AM-600 production for Red Army was quickly back from the stock of parts despite enormous hardships, and continued in the evacuation until the mid-1943.